Feeding for Successful Offspring

 The swine industry has made great strides in swine reproduction; most specifically in the areas of increased litter size, increased milk production and improvements in productivity traits.
 With such rapid growth and improvement in those areas, other areas are lacking because sows’ diets haven’t all been adjusted yet to account for the nutritional and physiological demands of increased productivity.

-In general, piglet birth weight has decreased and, coupled with the competition of a more-crowded udder, chances of pre-wean mortality and poor performance are more prevalent.
+In general, piglet birth weight has decreased due to larger litter sizes and, coupled with the competition of a more-crowded udder, chances of pre-wean mortality and poor performance are more prevalent.
 More piglets in each litter is important for keeping up with industry demand.
 However, if the sow’s nutrition isn’t top notch from the very beginning, its progeny will have a harder time surviving, will likely be lighter than their contemporaries throughout life and economic losses will be greater.
 In addition, post-wean growth performance depends on healthy piglets, and those with extra weight will thrive more in the nursery phase and throughout the remainder of their lives.

 To assure production profitability and overall health of both the sow and piglets, the low birth weight challenge must be addressed.
-Research has confirmed that sow mineral nutrition has the potential to enhance progeny performance, most notably in birth weight increases and post-weaning growth performance improvements.
+Research has confirmed that sow mineral nutrition has the potential to enhance progeny performance, most notably in birth weight increases and post-weaning growth rate improvements.

 Improving Progeny Birthweight with MMHAC

 According to an experiment conducted at a commercial facility, when fed methionine analog chelated trace minerals as metal methionine hydroxyl analog chelate (MMHAC Zn, Cu and Mn) rather than inorganic trace minerals (ITMs), there was a nine percent increase in piglet birth weight (Figure 1).